 International graduate applicants whose English language proficiency does not meet the minimum standards necessary to qualify for regular admission may be admitted as language-conditional students by the program to which they apply.
 Applicants will have 12 months to meet the proof of English proficiency requirement by receiving a Certificate of English Proficiency from the University of Connecticut American English Language Institute (UCAELI) and/or receiving a passing English proficiency score (through one of the methods listed above).

-The University of Connecticut offers two types of certificate programs: graduate certificates and post-baccalaureate certificates.
-Graduate certificate programs consist entirely of graduate courses (those numbered 5000 or above).
-Post-baccalaureate certificate programs consist either entirely of undergraduate courses (those numbered 1000-4999) or of a mixture of undergraduate and graduate courses.
+The University of Connecticut offers three types of certificate programs: graduate certificates, post-master’s (or sixth year) certificates, and post-baccalaureate certificates.
+Post-master’s/sixth year certificates that require 30 or more credits for completion follow the admission rules and requirements for master’s degrees given above.
+Other certificates, which typically require fewer than 30 credits, follow the admissions rules and requirements stated below.
 A certificate can be earned either as a “stand-alone” certificate (without simultaneous enrollment in a degree program) or while simultaneously pursuing a graduate degree.
 A certificate itself is not a degree.

 To be admitted to a certificate program, an applicant must hold an earned baccalaureate degree from a regionally accredited college or university or present evidence of the equivalent.
-Some certificate programs may require applicants to hold an advanced degree prior to admission.
-As for admission to degree programs, the applicant must submit official transcripts covering all previous work, undergraduate and graduate, which must be of at least the following quality: a cumulative grade point average (GPA) of 3.0 for the entire undergraduate or prior graduate degree, a GPA of 3.0 for the last two years of full-time undergraduate coursework, or a GPA of 3.5 in the entire final year of coursework prior to conferral of the undergraduate degree.
+Some certificate programs require applicants to hold an advanced degree prior to admission.
+In addition, applicants to certificate programs must meet The Graduate School requirements for admission to degree programs, including minimum GPA requirements, outlined above.